FabricMC/fabric-docs/develop/class-tweakers/index.md

 classTweaker  v1  official
 ```

+Some features may require you to use a version number higher than `v1`, which will be specified in their dedicated pages.

 Class tweaker files can have blank lines and comments starting with `#`.
 Comments can start at the end of a line.

 Syntax can vary based on the feature used, but modifications are each declared as "entries" on separate lines and start with a "directive" specifying the type of modification to apply.